The Stein & Doheny Eye Institutes and their affiliated Eye Centers rank among the very best in the nation for teaching, research, and patient care.

 Conditions & Treatment

-UCLA's Stein Eye Institute specialists are available to evaluate a wide variety of eye conditions, from nearsightedness to eye muscle disorders to retinal diseases.
-Our broad scope of expertise makes the Institute an especially good choice for those who have complex conditions or want a second opinion.
-The left side of the page contains a list of common eye conditions.
+UCLA's Stein and Doheny Eye Institutes specialists are available to evaluate a wide variety of eye conditions, from nearsightedness, to eye muscle disorders, to retinal diseases.
+Our broad scope of expertise makes us an especially good choice for those who have complex conditions or want a second opinion.

-Eye research studies at the UCLA Stein Eye Institute are classified as patient-based or clinical research.
+Many eye research studies in the UCLA Department of Ophthalmology are classified as patient-based clinical research.
 These studies often represent the final stages of research prior to dissemination to the ophthalmology community for use with the general population.
 All studies have been reviewed and approved by the Federal Drug Administration and the UCLA Human Subject Protection Committee.

 Training and Education

-The UCLA Stein Eye Institute and the UCLA Department of Ophthalmology jointly offer an extensive array of academic courses, training programs, conference and workshops for medical students, ophthalmology residents, clinical and research fellows, practicing physicians and related healthcare professionals.
+The UCLA Stein and Doheny Eye Institutes and the UCLA Department of Ophthalmology jointly offer an extensive array of academic courses, training programs, conferences, and workshops for medical students, ophthalmology residents, clinical and research fellows, practicing physicians, and related healthcare professionals.
 The programs encompass the gamut of ophthalmic and vision science education and offer a stimulating environment for learning and meeting degree and certificate requirements.